Hyperfoil/qDup/README.md

 # Qdup
-Coordinate multiple shell interactions to run tests in a lab environment
-## Introduction
-Running benchmarks requires opening several terminals and monitoring the output of one terminal to start a command in another terminal.
-This project provides a way to script multiple shells and coordinate between them.
+Normally running benchmarks requires opening several terminals and monitoring the output of one terminal to time the start a command in another terminal.
+This project provides a way to script multiple shells and coordinate between them so that timings are consistent and runs can be queued.

 ## Example
-The main way to use qDup is with yaml configuration files passed to the executable jar.
+The main way to use qDup is with yaml-esque* configuration files passed to the executable jar.
+I say yaml-esque but yaml parsers don't support key value pairs with nested lists but let's go ahead and call it yaml because that is the config of choice right now.
 Let's look at a sample yaml.
 ```YAML
 name: example                                  # the name of the test we plan to run